RolandKoenig/HappyCoding/2025/HappyCoding.AvaloniaHeadlessTesting/README.md

    - see HappyCoding.AvaloniaHeadless.Tests.Util

 ## Things to consider
- - Using custom control locators to find ui elements an interact with them
+ - Use control locators to find ui elements an interact with them

 ## Recommendation
  - Test your UI automatically